JamesHirschorn/QFCL/qfcl_0_4/README.txt

 generator, with a discard function that is amortized O(1) with respect to the jump size (i.e. how many random numbers are discarded).
-This is an improvement over the C++ standard as well as the boost::random library version of the Mersenne Twister PRNG which have O(n) discard.
+This is an improvement over the C++ standard as well as the boost::random library version of the Mersenne Twister PRNG which both have O(n) discard.

 The ability to discard, i.e. skip ahead, by large jumps is very important for applications that require parallel pseudo-random number generation, such as